mspnp/cloud-design-patterns/docs/compute-resource-consolidation.md

 **Contention**.
 Avoid introducing contention between tasks that compete for resources in the same computational unit.
 Ideally, tasks that share the same computational unit should exhibit different resource utilization characteristics.
 For example, two compute-intensive tasks should probably not reside in the same computational unit, and neither should two tasks that consume large amounts of memory.
 However, mixing a compute intensive task with a task that requires a large amount of memory is a workable combination.

+> [!NOTE]
 >  Consider consolidating compute resources only for a system that's been in production for a period of time so that operators and developers can monitor the system and create a _heat map_ that identifies how each task utilizes differing resources.
 This map can be used to determine which tasks are good candidates for sharing compute resources.

 **Complexity**.
 Combining multiple tasks into a single computational unit adds complexity to the code in the unit, possibly making it more difficult to test, debug, and maintain.